 Biometrics use is expanding at the state, local, and tribal government level as well.
 Law enforcement agencies in the National Capital Region can now use a handheld tool to wirelessly access biometric data and arrest history.
 This project integrates two regional information-sharing programs: the National Capital Region Automated Biometric Identification System project and the National Capital Region Law Enforcement Information Exchange.
 The Biometric Identification System project takes an unknown subject’s fingerprint and compares it wirelessly against the database of biometric information.
 The Law Enforcement Information Exchange System provides search tools that allow local, state, and federal law enforcement agencies to access data on arrests, booking information, citations, and other important law enforcement information.

 National Targeting Center‐Passenger (NTCP)

-The NTC-P is responsible for coordinating DHS Customs and Border Protection (CBP) field-level activities related to anti-terrorism efforts and plays a vital role in the identification of individuals who pose a national security concern at 327 U.S. ports of entry and over 30 Border Patrol checkpoints throughout the U.S. The NTC-P is the CBP focal point for all possible Terrorist Screening Data Base (TSDB) encounters with CBP field entities and is the primary contact between CBP field offices and other government agency case agents on all positive TSDB encounters.
+The NTC-P is responsible for coordinating with Customs and Border Protection's (CBP) field-level activities related to anti-terrorism efforts and plays a vital role in the identification of individuals who pose a national security concern at 327 U.S. ports of entry and over 30 Border Patrol checkpoints throughout the U.S. The NTC-P is the CBP focal point for all possible Terrorist Screening Data Base (TSDB) encounters with CBP field entities and is the primary contact between CBP field offices and other government agency case agents on all positive TSDB encounters.